-Worse, you can become personally liable for a thief's actions if your business isn't structured to protect you from that risk.
+Business identity theft can close a company's doors.
+Worse, the owners can become personally liable for a thief's actions if the business isn't structured to protect them from that risk.

-There are many reasons an identity thief may choose to target a business.
+Business identity theft costs businesses in the U.S. billions of dollars each year.
+There are many reasons an identity thief may choose to target businesses over individuals:

-- Even small companies tend to have generous credit terms and are not necessarily monitored as closely by the bank since banks expect companies to make large-ticket purchases.
+- Higher credit limits and big purchases: Even small companies tend to have generous credit terms and are not necessarily monitored as closely by the bank since banks expect companies to make large-ticket purchases.

-- Some companies have several credit cards on a single account and don't bother looking over the itemized list of charges before they pay the bill.
+- Multiple accounts and limited purchase scrutiny: Some companies have several credit cards on a single account and don't bother looking over the itemized list of charges before they pay the bill.

-- It's relatively easy to collect information about a public business.
+- Critical information is easily available: It's relatively easy to collect information about a public business.
 For example, most companies display their business license in the lobby, sometimes because they are required by law to do so.
 Getting a company's EIN is fairly simple since it's public record.
 This may even be available online.

-- It's easy for an identity thief posing as a business to get a line of credit with another company.
+- Accounts are relatively easy to open: It's easy for an identity thief posing as a business to get a line of credit with another company.
 Sometimes all it takes is a request on your company's letterhead (also easy to obtain,) that includes the business license number and tax ID.

-This is precisely the sort of activity that the Red Flags Rule requires financial institutions to look out for.
-Unfortunately for Village View, although Professional Business Bank was either unable or unwilling to help with the problem.
-Four months after the loss, the company has found very few resources that would help.
-The owner had no choice but to let employees go, and even decline her own salary in an effort to keep the doors open.
+Four months after the loss, the company had found very few resources that would help.
+The owner had to let employees go and even declined her own salary in an effort to keep the doors open.

 There a number of precautions businesses can take to help protect themselves against identity theft: